Martine Rothblatt: Medical and pharmaceutical

 Rothblatt is a well-known voice for medical and pharmaceutical innovation.
 In 1994, motivated by her daughter being diagnosed with life-threatening pulmonary hypertension, Rothblatt created the PPH Cure Foundation and in 1996 founded United Therapeutics.
 That same year, she says, she had sex reassignment surgery.
 At that time she also began studying for a Ph.D. in medical ethics at the Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
 The degree was granted in June 2001 based upon her dissertation on the conflict between private and public interests in xenotransplantation.
 This thesis, defended before England's leading bioethicist John Harris, was later published by Ashgate House under the title Your Life or Mine.

 In 2013, Rothblatt was the highest-paid female CEO in America, earning $38 million.

 As of April 2018, Rothblatt earned a compensation package worth $37.1 million from United Therapeutics.
 The majority of the compensation package is for stock options.

 In January 2022, Rothblatt's company Lung Biotechnology made an attempt at effectuating her Ph.D. dissertation by transplanting the first genetically-modified porcine heart in hopes that it would successfully save the life of a patient.
-Unfortunately, the recipient subsequently passed away on Tuesday, March 8, 2022.
+The recipient subsequently died on Tuesday, March 8, 2022.

-In June 2022, Rothblatt unveiled the world's most complex 3D printed object, a human lung scaffold, based on 44 trillion [voxel]s of data and comprising four thousand kilometers of capillaries and 200 million alveoli.
+In June 2022, Rothblatt unveiled the world's most complex 3D printed object, a human lung scaffold, based on 44 trillion voxels of data and comprising four thousand kilometers of capillaries and 200 million alveoli.

 Aviation

-Rothblatt is an airplane and helicopter pilot with night-vision goggle (NVG) certification.
-She generally pilots a Pilatus PC-12NG and a Bell 429WLG.
+Rothblatt is an airplane, seaplane and helicopter pilot with night-vision goggle (NVG) certification.
+She generally pilots a Pilatus PC-12NG, a Kodiak 100 and a Bell 429WLG.
 Her other achievements in aviation include providing current weather information to all XM radio-equipped North American aircraft via her SiriusXM satellite system, and pioneering Aircraft Geolocation Tracking via her Geostar Satellite System.
 In 2018, Rothblatt received the American Helicopter Museum and Education Center Annual Achievement Award for innovation in rotary-wing flight.